-AP Psychology (Full year)
+AP Psychology (Full year) See Advanced Placement course guidelines on page 9 and 19

-(See Advanced Placement course admission guidelines.)
 The AP Psychology course is designed to provide students with a learning experience equivalent to that of an introductory college course in psychology.
 The course introduces students to the systematic and scientific study of the behavior and mental processes of human beings and other animals in context.
 Topics will include history and approaches of psychology, research methods, biological causes of behavior, sensation and perception, states of consciousness, learning cognition, motivation and emotion, developmental psychology, personality, testing and individual differences, abnormal psychology, social psychology, and treatment of psychological disorders.
 Students will sit for the AP exam in May.